jmettraux/aachen/src/cac__skills.md

 : To cultivate crops and the like.

 Heal
-: To mend wounds, combat diseases, neutralize poisons, and stabilise _Mortally Wounded_ characters.
+: To mend wounds, combat diseases, neutralize poisons, and stabilise _Wounded_ characters.

 Herd
 : To herd cattle, to take care of the animals.